KHMuller/khmuller.github.io/pending/index.md

     - Update translation.py for DE/ES/FR content
 - Obsidian: Change note names of videos from YT id to name
     - Adjust referring videos build.py
+- H1: Drop using h1 for brand, use it for headline instead.

 ## Abbrevations